Alvance Robinson

-Alvance Robinson (born May 13, 1983) is a former American football wide receiver.
+Alvance Robinson (born May 13, 1983) is an American former football wide receiver.
+He is the offensive coordinator and wide receivers coach for the University of West Florida, positions he has held since 2024.
 He played college football at Alabama State University, earning First Team All-Southwestern Athletic Conference in 2005.
 He was signed as a free agent by the Saskatchewan Roughriders in 2006.
-He is the current Wide Receivers Coach for the DC Defenders.
+He was recently wide receivers coach for the DC Defenders of the United Football League (UFL).

 Coaching career

 Robinson was hired by the DC Defenders on September 13, 2022.

+On February 23, 2024, Robinson was hired by the University of West Florida as their offensive coordinator and wide receivers coach.